zilliztech/GPTCache/README.md

-# Scenario Cache
+# GPT Cache

 English | [中文](README-CN.md)

-The Scenario Cache system is mainly used to cache the question-answer data of users in ChatGPT.
+The GPT Cache system is mainly used to cache the question-answer data of users in ChatGPT.
 This system brings two benefits:

 1. Quick response to user requests: compared to large model inference, searching for data in the caching system will have lower latency, enabling faster response to user requests.
 2. Reduced service costs: currently, most ChatGPT services are charged based on the number of requests.
 If user requests hit the cache, it can reduce the number of requests and thus lower service costs.